denkoroku/cath_riddoch_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   for card in cards
     total += card.value
     return "You have a total of" + total
-  #end                           end should be outside loop.
+  #end                           return should be outside the for loop.
 end
 ```